An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Interactive Ensemble Trajectory Predictor

 where ${{\mathop{\rm c}\nolimits} _{\rm{E}}}({\bf{x}})$ is the prediction on sample ${\bf{x}}$ made by the ensemble learner.
 The result is the most voted label predicted by $n$ base learners.
 If more than one labels get the most votes, the result will be obtained from them randomly.

 In IETP, each base learner makes trajectory prediction in terms of six driving maneuvers.
-Thus, IETP needs to predict driving maneuvers.
-Plurality voting method is applied on this task.
+Plurality voting method is applied to obtain ensemble driving maneuvers.
 It should be noted that, original predictions made by base learners are probability format, which can be expressed as:

 where ${p_i}$ ($i$ = 1, 2, 3, 4, 5, 6) is the probability value corresponding to a class of driving maneuver.
 Firstly, each original prediction is encoded into a one-hot vector as described in (\ref{pred_base}).
 Then, the plurality voting method is applied to these one-hot vectors to obtain ensemble learning results.
 Finally, the predicted one-hot vector is decoded back into the probability format as (\ref{pro_format}).